yclas/guides/docs/Technical-set-login-attepms-to-zero.md

 ![](https://raw.githubusercontent.com/yclas/guides/master/images/loginattempts.png)

-Now you will be are able to login into your website!
+Now you will be are able to login into your website.

-*This guide is only for Yclas Self-hosted!*
+*This guide is only for Yclas Self-hosted.*

 **Related posts:**